gigablah/silex-oauth/README.md

 Note that the library assumes the default login/check paths to be `/auth/{service}` and `/auth/{service}/check` respectively, so `/auth` needs to be secured.
 You can uncomment the path options and change the defaults.

-You will need to configure each of your OAuth providers with the correct `callback_path`.
-For example, the default callback for Facebook would be `/login/facebook/callback`.
+You will need to configure each of your OAuth providers with the correct absolute `callback_path`.
+For example, the default callback for Facebook would be `http://your.domain/login/facebook/callback`.

 Finally, you can provide a login/logout interface.
 This example assumes usage of the [Twig][5] templating engine: